NSC15/car_sales/README.md

 ## Testing

-- Auto Testing - Completed by PEP8, returned with no errors
+- Auto Testing via Validator - Completed by PEP8, returned with no errors
 - Manual Testing - Manual testing completed in development stages as well as on the deployed version.
 - Testing completed after each function was created to maintain working code, and identify bugs early in able to fix efficiently.
+- Data Validation Testing - inputted incorrect options to test error handling was functioning correctly
 - Responsive testing not needed in this project as app is targeted at desktop users only.
 However, app does work in multiple browsers.
 - Manually tested in Google Chrome and Mozilla FireFox.